cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 The following section defines a BBS Interface that will make use of per-origin pseudonyms where the `nym_secrets` value is only known to the prover.
 The identifier of the Interface, api_id,  is defined as `ciphersuite_id || H2G_HM2S_PSEUDONYM_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).

 The prover create a `prover_nyms` value and keeps it secret.
-Only sending a commitment with the proof of the `prover_nyms` that the signer will used when creating the signature.
+Only sending a commitment on the `prover_nyms`, with the corresponding proof of correctness, that the signer will use when creating the signature.

 ## Signature Generation and Verification with Pseudonym